Changes on the Horizon

-In the early 1960s, Marin County’s plan for coastal development envisioned a dramatic change for West Marin, including plans for a city with a population of 125,000 on the shores of Tomales Bay.
-If implemented the planned development would have ended a 150-year-old tradition of family farming.
+In the early 1960s, Marin County’s plan for coastal development envisioned dramatic changes for West Marin, including plans for a city with a population of 125,000 on the shores of Tomales Bay.
+If implemented, the planned development would have ended a 150-year-old tradition of family farming.
 Change seemed inevitable, and many farmers "read the writing on the wall" and agreed to put their farms up for sale.

 Phyllis Faber tells the story of MALT’s founding: